Family Fun Tips for Your Put-in-Bay Getaway

 Taxi vans will take you anywhere on Put-in-Bay and are waiting at the Miller Ferry Put-in-Bay (Lime Kiln) Dock upon your arrival.

 Ready to relax?
 Hop on the tour train at the Depot downtown.
 Leave the driving to a narrator, who gives you a detailed history, while you are on a leisurely drive around the island.
 This tour lasts close to an hour and includes Lake Erie views, history and fun facts.
 The train makes stops at Perry’s Monument Visitors Center, Heineman’s Winery/Crystal Cave, Perry’s Cave Family Fun Center, Doller Historic Home/Put-in-Bay Winery, Lake Erie Islands Wildlife Center and the Aquatic Center.

 Helpful Rangers can point out where Oliver H. Perry led the American fleet to victory over the British during the Battle of Lake Erie in 1813.
-The Perry’s Victory Visitor Center is free and open to the public during operating hours.
+The Perry’s Victory Visitor Center is free and open to the public during operating hours, May through October.
 The fee to travel to the top of the memorial column is $10.00 per adult, children 15 yrs & under are free.
 Throughout the summer, the Memorial has several free family friendly events.
 Don’t miss the ranger talks, period dress, Junior Ranger Programs and carronade weekends.
-Due to COVID-19 the Observation Deck is closed.
-The Visitor’s Center and Memorial Grounds are open May through October.
 Call 419-285-2184 for more details.

 Perry’s Cave (coupon)

 Go spelunking!
 This limestone cave is over 200 feet long and has its own pond.
 A constant temperature of 42º F will cool you in a hurry on a hot day.

 Mini golf at its best, tucked into a shady area and lit up for evening rounds, Catawba Avenue.